CAPTAIN’S BASIC RULES KICKBALL (Indoor)

 - Females can bat multiple times within the batting order to achieve the 3-1 ratio.
 However, females must bat in order in regards to other females.

 – Mercy Rule: Max 5 runs can be scored, per inning, per team.
-Except the last inning which has no limit.
-This is to lessen the chance of having blow outs early in games, which are boring for everyone.
+Except for the last inning which has no limit.
+This is to lessen the chance of having blowouts early in games, which are boring for everyone.
 Games CAN end in a tie during the regular season.

 – All pitches MUST be thrown underhand.
-Slow Pitch, no spin, no bounce (*REFS please inforce*) (If excessive the ref may ask you to switch your pitcher)
+Slow Pitch, no spin, no bounce (*REFS please enforce*) (If excessive the ref may ask you to switch your pitcher)

 – (For playoffs only) At the beginning of each game both teams must submit a written list of their batting order to the ref.